mjhoffmeister/blog/_jacob_cycle/2024-03-07-laban-outwits-jacob.md

 On the surface, especially within our cultural context, it appears that Laban is being friendly towards Jacob and concerned about his wellbeing.
-However, this wage bartering between family members is likely meant to be discomforting, especially given how the words "work" and "wages" are used later in the context of Jacob being exploited by Laban.[^2] By offering wages, Laban makes the relationship transactional instead of relational.
+However, this wage bartering between family members is likely meant to be discomforting, especially given how the words "serve" and "wages" are used later in the context of Jacob being exploited by Laban.[^2] By offering wages, Laban makes the relationship transactional instead of relational.